 Why We Avoid: Understanding Emotional Avoidance and How to Heal It

-Avoidance doesn’t start with a conscious choice, it starts with your body.
+Avoidance doesn’t start as a conscious choice—it starts in your body.
 A moment of overwhelm.
 A tightening in your chest.
-A quiet pull inward that whispers, “Not right now.
-This feels too much.”
+A quiet pull inward that says, “Not right now.
+This feels like too much.”

 Most people think avoidance is indifference, but it’s actually the opposite.